 The scroll stitch is an elegant, decorative, and highly textured stitch that resembles scrolls, waves, or water and can be worked along straight or curved lines.Continue to 25 of 32 below.

 25 of 32

-The Sheaf Stitch is a surface embroidery stitch that can be worked singly as a design element, in rows, or in a random pattern as a filling stitch.
-It can be worked freestyle or counted using and evenweave fabric.
+The sheaf stitch is a surface embroidery stitch that can be worked singly as a design element, in rows, or in a random pattern as a filling stitch.
+It can be worked freestyle or counted using an evenweave fabric.